Code-Institute-Submissions/will23JD-bakedCake/README.md

 [View the live project here.](https://baked-cake.herokuapp.com/)

 ![View of website on different screen sizes.](assets/images/air.png)

+## How to use the site

+* First the user be asked to provide a login, so not anyone can have access to the program.
+The current ID being 1.
+* Next the user will be asked wich task they would like to perform, which can be selected through the numbers prodived.
+* After the task is completed you will be asked if you wish to continue or logout.
+    * continuing will be the user back to the choice of tasks and loging out will bring the user back to the login page.

 ## User Experience (UX)

 * ## Use Goals